wtesler/HoloDesktop/README.md

 - The produced exe in the Installer folder is what is shared with consumers.

+- Then read the SIGNING.txt in Builds/Installer to learn how to sign the exe.

 ### Version Control

 #### Pull Changes